agandy007/1437-Grade-Calculator-Sp26/example.md

 <figure>
     <img src="assets/images/san-juan-mountains-1080.webp"
-         alt="The San Juan Mountains are beautiful">
+         alt="The San Juan Mountains are beautiful"  width="200" height="100">
     <figcaption>The San Juan Mountains are beautiful this time of year!</figcaption>
 </figure>